Excel Interpolate (Table of Contents)

 The default value for this match_type is 1.
-For value 1, MATCH function will find the largest value that is less than or equal to the lookup_value, and the value should be in ascending order.
-For value 0, MATCH function finds the first value that is exactly equal to the lookup_value.
-For the value -1, function will find the smallest value that is greater than or equal to the lookup_value and the value should be in descending order.
+For value 1, the MATCH function will find the largest value that is less than or equal to the lookup_value, and the value should be in ascending order.
+For value 0, the MATCH function finds the first value that is exactly equal to the lookup_value.
+For the value -1, the function will find the smallest value that is greater than or equal to the lookup_value, and the value should be in descending order.

 So the first OFFSET function used as the second parameter in the FORECAST function is used to select the known_y’s (dependent values, i.e. the sales).